salakis/ssss/README.md

 It is meant to be a very fast, lean and simple alternative to existing heavy seedbox scripts.

-On comparably modern systems, the script delivers a working seedbox setup in less than 20 seconds.
+On comparably modern systems, the script delivers a working seedbox setup in about 30 seconds.

-It installs `transmission-daemon` from the default Debian or Ubuntu repository and `caddy` with enabled TLS using Let's Encrypt as reverse proxy for the Transmission web UI and serving the downloaded files.
-Therefore, the web interface and files are served by default using HTTP/2 and a valid HTTPS certificate.
+It installs `transmission-daemon` from the default repository and `caddy` with enabled auto-updated TLS (Let's Encrypt) acting as reverse proxy for the Transmission web UI as well as a HTTPS file server for the downloaded files.

-It requires systemd and has been tested on Debian 8, Debian 9 and Ubuntu 16.04 LTS on following architectures:
+This script relies on the official Caddy .deb repository on cloudsmith.io, which is currently providing Caddy packages for the following architectures:

-`amd64 armv7/armhf arm64`
+`amd64 arm64 armel armel armhf ppc64el s390x`

 Additonally, it's currently only working properly if caddy can bind on ports 80 and 443 (both ports have to be externally reachable).